MicrosoftDocs/dynamics365smb-docs/financials/keyboard-shortcuts.md

 ---

 # Keyboard Shortcuts
-This articleprovides an overview of some of the shortcut key combinations that you can use when you are working with [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
+This article provides an overview of some of the shortcut key combinations that you can use when you are working with [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].

 ## Keyboard shortcuts in lists (shown as a list)

-The following table describes the keyboard shortcuts that you can use in a list page when the page.
+The following table describes the keyboard shortcuts that you can use in a list page.
 The shortcut action is slightly different depending on whether the page is shown in the list view or tile view.

+Most of the shortcuts are the same no matter whether the operating system is Windows or macOS; however, there are some shortcuts that are different for macOS than Windows.
+These are indicated in the table as well.

 |Keyboard Shortcut<br />(shortcut in osX)| Action in list view |Action in tile view |Remarks|